 Remy Hamilton returned for his final season in 1996.
 He already held a number of Michigan’s kicking records.
 So, Remy intended to increase his totals and help the Wolverines win as many games as possible.
 Once again, he made some really BIG kicks against Indiana and Ohio State, but missed some that he would like to forget.
 Hamilton finished the 1996 season with 18 field goals which increased his career total to a record-setting total of 63.
 This is still the second best career total in Michigan Football History.
 Michigan ended the 1996 campaign with a final record of 8 wins and 4 losses.
 For the fourth consecutive season, Michigan finished the Big Ten season with a record of 5 wins and 3 losses.

 In addition to some impressive individual accomplishments, Remy Hamilton is connected to some interesting Michigan Football “firsts.”
 Check these out:

-Check out Remy’s memorable field goal by viewing a short video from Dr. Sap’s amazing Maize and Blue archives.
+Check out Remy’s memorable field goal by viewing a short video from the Michigan Football Report.

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!